-The Children’s Ministry Team has been working hard and we are ready to welcome your kids back to in person kid’s Sunday School!
-We will be in the courtyard on 3rd Sundays during the indoor worship services.
+Children’s Small Groups is in the courtyard each Sunday during 9:45 Relevant Worship.
 Each kid 4 years and older can join us.
-They will need to wear a mask at all times and bring a towel or blanket or chair.
+They need to wear a mask at all times and bring a towel, blanket or chair.
 We have permission to use the playground.
-Please list your kids when you register online with the church for this service.
+If the weather is awful, we will do the exact same things in the Dining Room.
 If you would like to see our safety protocols or if you have questions/concerns/suggestions, contact Holly.

 Stay connected with our family ministry staff & other St. Mark’s families through the St. Mark’s Midlo Families Facebook page.
 If you have children and/or teenagers, join the group at facebook.com/groups/stmarksmidlofamilies.

 United Methodist Men’s Fun Run, Rock and Roll Fundraiser